turbulenz/turbulenz_engine/docs/source/jslibrary_api/particleemitter_api.rst

     The minimum speed to emit particles with.

 ``speedMax`` (Default `1`)
     The maximum speed to emit particles with.
-The actual speed will vary uniformnly between the min and max values.
+The actual speed will vary uniformly between the min and max values.

 ``flatSpread`` (Default `0`)
     The flat spread angle about the target direction to emit particles in. `Math.PI` radians would specify the flat spread is a full circle.